Jasmine Crowe: Career

 Crowe began playing music in Hawaii and moved to Los Angeles to pursue a professional music career.
 Her single "Lightning in a Bottle" won first place (Pop Category) in the UK Songwriting Competition in 2016.
 In 2018, she was the Grand Prize Winner of the John Lennon Songwriting Contest for her single "Breaking Things".
 The prize was presented to her by Ringo Starr.

 Her debut album, Symptoms, released in 2019, received favorable reviews.
-The album's single "Chess Game" charted at #28 on Billboards Dance Chart, and additional singles were featured on Temptation Island and Ghosted: Love Gone Missing.
+The album's single "Chess Game" charted at #28 on Billboards Dance Chart, and additional singles were featured on Temptation Island, Ghosted: Love Gone Missing, and Running on Empty.

 Crowe cites her musical influences as Lady Gaga, Sia, Jewel, Alanis Morissette, and Taylor Swift.
 She has performed at venues including Whisky a Go Go, the Hotel Café, the Mint, and Jam in the Van.

+In 2020, Crowe's single, Sky Is Falling (Chris Cox radio mix), was featured in Billboard magazine's "Polling club DJs" with DJ Miik writing, "One of my all-favorite remixers, Chris Cox, delivers his trademark pop-meets-club style.
+The song is so catchy that after a few listens, I couldn’t get it out of my head."

 In 2021, Crowe was the Viewer's Choice Winner (Best Female Solo Artist) for her music video "Sky is Falling" at the California Music Video Awards.
 Her Pride anthem, "Love is Love", received the Social Justice Award the following year, and charted at #32 on the LGBTQ UK Music Chart in 2022.

 In 2023, Crowe released the single "The Shirt Song", as well as the music video, which aired on MTV's Spankin' New in 2023.
 In 2024, her music video "Chameleon" won Best LGBTQ Music Video at the California Music Video Awards.
 Crowe was formerly in the music duo BLVCKBOW, with Brittni Paiva.

+Her 2025 co-write, "Tiger" (recorded by Hana), charted at #18 on Japan's Billboard Hot 100 chart and its remix, "Tiger with Honey version" charted at #68.